 Last Updated on

 I’ll admit it: I enjoy a nice glass of wine or two when I’m out to dinner.
 In the past, I used to only drink wine when I went out to a restaurant because my husband is a beer man.
 Then I figured out how to save wine for later, so now I can have it as much as I want.
-With the ability to drink decent bottles of wine at home, I started buying better wine to keep at home.
+With the ability to drink decent bottles of wine at home, I started buying better wine to keep at home, and started hosting blind wine tastings at home.
 As such, I have a hard time paying $15 for a glass of wine when it costs $20 to buy a bottle at a store.
 I started thinking, what is the wine corkage fee at some of these restaurants.
 If you go to a restaurant and bring your own wine in Chicago, is it a good idea?
 More importantly, if you bring your own wine in Chicago, are you saving yourself money?

 Bring Your Own Wine in Chicago: Bucktown/Lincoln Park/Logan Square

 -Gemini (2075 N. Lincoln): $25/Bottle; $40/Magnum